letigsainz/tech-writing/1. Service Discovery/README.md

 ## Link to document

+> [!NOTE]
-**Note**: Due to proprietary content, all external links have been modified to go nowhere.
+> Due to proprietary content, all external links have been modified to go nowhere.

 [Service Discovery: How-To](howTo.md)